lauradegroot/cosmoleidos/README.md

 TODO:
 - load a new image on refresh
 - link to corresponding APOD post
+- if result is video, get a new url

 made using kaleidos by coldhead - https://github.com/coldhead/kaleidos